 • The Encyclopedia of American Studies

-Updated and expanded quarterly, the EAS includes 660 online, searchable articles and biographies, covering the history and cultures of the United States from pre-colonial days to the present.
+Updated and expanded quarterly, the EAS includes over 800 online, searchable articles and accompanying bibliographies, related websites, illustrations, and supplemental material, covering the history, philosophy, arts, and cultures of the United States in relation to the world, from pre-colonial days to the present, from various perspectives and the global American Studies movement.

 arrow Read More